near/near-cli-rs/docs/GUIDE.en.md

 </a>
 </details>

-##### unstake - Unstaking the given amount from the inner account of the predecessor
+##### unstake - Unstake a certain amount of delegated NEAR tokens from a avalidator's staking pool

 To unstake of a certain amount from a delegated validator, you must enter in the terminal command line:
 ```txt